matthew-brett/dsfe/_chapters/01/Literary_Characters.md

 axis shows how many times each character has been mentioned up to and including that chapter.

 Notice first that Elizabeth and Darcy are the main characters.
 Around chapter 13 we see Wickham and Lydia spike up, as they run away together, and mentions of Darcy flatten off, when goes to look for them.
 Around chapter 50 we see Jane and Bingley being mentioned at a very similar rate, as Bingley proposes, and Jane accepts.

+{% data8page Literary_Characters %}